GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 ## Handling "int" and "uint" Types

 In Go the `int` and `uint` types are sized according the platform build target, i.e., 32-bit or 64-bit.
-In C# an `int` and `uint` is always 32-bits and a `long` and `ulong` is always 64-bits.
-Although an option exists to create custom `@int` and `@uint` structures that are compiled to 32-bit or 64-bit lengths based on a selected target build platform, e.g., using a `#ifdef TARGET32BIT` directive, and be implicitly castable to C# integer types, the current thinking is to only target 64-bit platforms for conversion.
-It seems that 64-bit deployments are likely the most common use case and this helps keeps things simple for now.
-This means any encountered Go `int` or `uint` will simply be converted to a C# `long` or `ulong`.
+In C# an `int` and `uint` is always 32-bits and a `long` and `ulong` is always 64-bits - this means any encountered Go `int` or `uint` are simply be converted to a C# `long` or `ulong` for now.

-Later, an option could be added to the conversion tool that would allow for 32-bit build targets where any encountered Go `int` or `uint` would be converted to a C# `int` or `uint`.
-This option would mean pre-compiled library packages would need to include a 32-bit build as well, so there will be cascading consequences to consider.
+> As of C# 9.0, new native types exist that act exactly like their Go counterparts, specifically [`nint` and `nuint`](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#performance-and-interop).

-Note that one sticking point with this strategy is that not all C# indexing constructs currently accept a `long`, so in some places a down-cast from `long` to `int` will be required.
+Note that one sticking point with the strategy of "always use a `long`" has been that not all C# indexing constructs currently accept a `long`, so in some places a down-cast from `long` to `int` is needed.
 For example, although explicit indexers in C# support a `long`, [implicit index support](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges#implicit-index-support) currently only works with an `int`, this means range operation indices will need to be cast to `int`.
 FYI, [issue is being discussed](https://github.com/dotnet/runtime/issues/28070) for future C# runtime updates.

+> With the new C# 9.0 `nint` and `nuint` types, the compiler is _supposed_ to auto-handle this `long` vs `int` issue.
+So as long as we can declare an indexer with `nint`, everything should be good - we will see.

+~~Although an option exists to create custom `@int` and `@uint` structures that are compiled to 32-bit or 64-bit lengths based on a selected target build platform, e.g., using a `#ifdef TARGET32BIT` directive, and be implicitly castable to C# integer types, the current thinking is to only target 64-bit platforms for conversion.
+It seems that 64-bit deployments are likely the most common use case and this helps keeps things simple for now.
+This means any encountered Go `int` or `uint` will simply be converted to a C# `long` or `ulong`.~~

+~~Later, an option could be added to the conversion tool that would allow for 32-bit build targets where any encountered Go `int` or `uint` would be converted to a C# `int` or `uint`.
+This option would mean pre-compiled library packages would need to include a 32-bit build as well, so there will be cascading consequences to consider.~~

 ## The "nil" Value
 In Go `nil` is the equivalent of C# `null`.
 Where possible converted code will use the [`NilType`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/NilType.cs#L33) with a default instance called `nil` that equals `null` defined in [`go.builtin`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/builtin.cs#L75).
 Generally the `NilType` will work properly for compares, but cannot be used during assignments (no overloads or operators exist for this operation) - so assignments to heap based elements, like an interface, will convert to `null`.